Don't Let A Beautiful Event Go To Waste! (Part Two)

 Here’s the secret: we’re not.

-The real work for you as a marketing team or person in charge of planning is to get the key stakeholders on board, identify your goals long-term, look 3 years ahead, and communicate with key clients before, during, and after the event.
+The real work for you as a marketing team or person in charge of planning is to get the key stakeholders on board, identify your goals long-term, look three years ahead, and communicate with key clients before, during, and after the event.
 We’ll help you make a plan for that.

-So we’re not really giving away our “secrets”; we’re giving you a guide for the internal work we recommend that our clients accomplish before, during, and after your event.
-We’re here to help ensure that you’re seeing results and can quantify to your board members and C-Levels exactly what the return was on those cotton candy stands.
-Setting, agreeing, and holding yourselves to clear goals may be the things that only YOU can do, but we’re here to help guide you on the “how”.
+So, we’re not really giving away our “secrets.”
+We’re giving you a guide for the internal work we recommend that our clients accomplish before, during, and after your event.
+We’re here to help ensure that you’re seeing results and can quantify to your board members and C-levels exactly what the return was on those cotton candy stands.
+Setting, agreeing, and holding yourselves to clear goals may be the things that only you can do, but we’re here to help guide you on the how.